Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Simulated Light Curves and Detection Probabilities

 \subsection{Detection Probability Results}

-In Figures \ref{fig:Noah_Interpolator_Plot} and \ref{fig:Marc_Interpolator_Plot} we can see the differences in detection probabilities between the Chaplin method and the Hon pipeline, as well as how cadence impacts those probabilities.
+In Figure \ref{fig:numax_interpolators} we can see the differences in detection probabilities between the Chaplin method and the Hon pipeline, as well as how cadence impacts those probabilities.

 The Chaplin method is always more optimistic than the Hon pipeline, but they both agree that \numax\ should be detected in bright RGB and RC stars.
-Both cases also show RGB stars being detected at higher \numax\ compared to the RC.
 This is expected, since the amplitudes drop in less luminous giants, making yields there more sensitive to noise properties.
 RC stars also have lower amplitude modes compared to RGB stars, explaining the difference in \numax\ detection limits.
 The Hon pipeline shows that signals may be harder to recover in faint stars than what the formal Chaplin SNR calculation suggests.
 The Hon method also shows that luminous giants may be harder to recover than the Chaplin method predicts.
+A decrease in the detection probabilities near \numax $\sim$ 10$\mu$uHz is a feature previously seen in this machine learning Hon detection method (\citealt{Hon21}), which does not perform as well for luminous stars.
+Were this gap not present, the yields would be larger by $\approx 1\%$, which is comparable to variations in yield estimates due to choice in interpolation methods.
 Although more noticeable in the Chaplin detection probabilities, both show a diagonal, \numax\ and magnitude-dependent cutoff in detections that reflects the combined effects of (1) decreasing amplitude of oscillation with increasing \numax\ and (2) increasing noise with increasing magnitude.
 In both methods, implementing a faster sampling speed increases detection probabilities at faint magnitudes for both the RC and RGB, allowing for more detections.
 Because the Hon method is more conservative overall, we adopt it as our model for detecting \numax.